zero64801/koboldcpp-rocm/README.md

 - You can also run it using the command line.
 For info, please check `koboldcpp.exe --help`

 ## Linux Usage (Precompiled Binary, Recommended)
 On modern Linux systems, you should download the `koboldcpp-linux-x64-cuda1150` prebuilt PyInstaller binary on the **[releases page](https://github.com/LostRuins/koboldcpp/releases/latest)**.
-Simply download and run the binary.
+Simply download and run the binary (You may have to `chmod +x` it first).

 Alternatively, you can also install koboldcpp to the current directory by running the following terminal command:
 ```